The Velocity Exercise CHB-R2101 Recumbent Exercise Bike is one of the most affordable recumbent exercise bikes available.

 Velocity Exercise CHB-R2101 Recumbent Exercise Bike Consumer Ratings

-The bike has reasonable ratings overall with 74% rating it a 4 or 5.
+The bike has reasonable ratings with customers.

 Most customers in their reviews say they like the bike they get for the price – it allows them to get low impact cardio exercise for an affordable price.
 Adults from all ages including senior citizens use the bike to improve their fitness and health successfully.